-Venice in 48 hours was a gamble, but it was a city that had been on my bucket list for a really long time.
-Mostly, because I felt the images I kept seeing weren’t doing it justice.
-I just needed to visit this magical destination for myself.
+Visiting Venice in just a weekend felt like it would be too short, but as it was a city that has been on my bucket list for ages, I just went for it.
+I’d just needed to visit this magical destination for myself.

 Where to stay